 Additionally, know your rights and do not agree on speaking with any other party representatives before contacting your Chicago rear-end accident lawyer.
 Lastly, make sure that you get yourself checked.
 There is a high chance that even if you do not have immediate external injury signs, there may have been some internal damage.
 A personal injury claim may be an option if you have any pain and suffering from an auto accident.

 Is the Fault Automatic?

-While it can be the case in some other kind of situation, the fault is never automatic in a rear-end accident.
+While it can be the case in some other situations, the fault is never automatic in a rear-end accident.
 We agree that most of the time, the accident takes place because of the rear-end driver.
 This happens because they often are driving too close.